 Manufactured homes typically do not have clean-outs or overflows like a site-built home.
-The lack of clean-outs can be troublesome when tackling trunk line blockages (technically this is not a ‘mobile home’ issue, but more of a property preparation issue).
+The lack of clean-outs can be troublesome when tackling trunk line blockages.

 Manufactured homes have played an important aspect in the evolution of modern plumbing.
 New products are often installed on factory-built homes long before they make it to the traditional housing market.
-PEX, a now favorite product of plumbers worldwide, was first tested and used in manufactured homes.
+PEX, an industry standard and favorite product of plumbers worldwide, was first tested and used in manufactured homes.